KyokoMiki/orpheusdl-qobuz/README.md

 OrpheusDL - Qobuz is a module written in Python which allows archiving from **Qobuz** for the modular music archival program.

+### Fork Features

+This fork version supports the following additional features:

+* **Alternative Authentication**: The `username` and `password` fields can be filled with `user_id` and `user_auth_token` respectively, providing the same login functionality as traditional email/password authentication
+* **MD5 Calculation**: Automatically calculates MD5 checksums for downloaded audio files after download completion

 <!-- GETTING STARTED -->
 ## Getting Started